 The Entourage Effect

 The entourage effect is when you combine different cannabinoids with one another, such as CBD and THC.
 When the two are taken together, the therapeutic effects are significantly enhanced, providing a greater experience than if taken by themselves.
-It is the ongoing idea that the active cannabinoids have the ability to increase activity when they are combined with inactive cannabinoids.
-Also, the added Terpenes make for an enhanced experience.
+It is the ongoing idea that active cannabinoids have the ability to increase activity when they are combined with inactive cannabinoids.
+The added Terpenes make for an enhanced experience.

 Comparing CBD and Delta 8 THC

 A big misrepresentation exists because many people don’t know that CBD contains little to undetectable amounts of THC.
 Types of CBD such as – Full Spectrum – tends to have more THC than an Isolate.
 Although you are receiving many more Cannabinoids aside from CBD, there still might be some THC in your CBD product.
 This is because it’s relatively impossible to 100% extract all Cannabinoids from CBD.

 However, there isn’t enough THC in CBD products to make a noticeable difference or justify the extra cost you would spend.
 The least amount of THC in a product is always the goal for farmers, processors, and manufacturers.
 When you speak with a hemp farmer, they will tell you that they are trying everything in their power to produce a crop that yields the least amount of THC.
 The reason why they’re trying to eliminate THC from the equation is that if their crop tests over the 0.3% legal limit, the farmer would lose millions of dollars in hemp that they couldn’t do anything with — it would then be considered marijuana and completely illegal (depending on the state).

 HOW TO TELL HOW MUCH THC IS IN YOUR CBD PRODUCT?